HumanCellAtlas/metadata-schema/docs/committers.md

 1. **Continue** to make, stage, and commit changes to the working branch - ensuring that the two Travis CI scripts pass - until you have completed and pushed all the changes within the scope of your new branch.
 In GitHub, **create** a pull request against the develop branch.
 In the comment section of the PR, write a general description of the changes followed by a bulleted list of the specific changes made in the files.

-1. **Request** a reviewer to send notifications that a PR needs to be reviewed and merged. **Do not merge your own PR.** If the changes are ultimately approved, the old branch will be deleted unless otherwise specified by the contributor.
+1. **Request** additional Reviewer(s) in GitHub signalling that a PR needs to be reviewed.
+Announce the update on Slack.
+If the changes are ultimately approved by all indicated Reviewers and no objections were raised, one of the assigned Reviewers should run the pre-release process and merge the PR. **The Committer should not merge their own PR.** The Reviewer who merges the PR should then delete the branch unless otherwise specified by the Committer.

 ## Schema update acceptance process

 There are three types of update acceptance verification: full, medium, and light.
 These three levels aim to facilitate agility for simple changes with few downstream dependencies but ensure that appropriate consideration is required for changes which are likely to trigger software updates.
 All reviews should consider what need is met by the requested change and what the impact of the change is on the existing systems, ensuring that updates which require major version changes also bring value to the DCP as a whole.

-The *review timeframe* should start when the committer responsible for the suggestion has notified the #hca-metadata slack channel and the metadata-wg email list about the pull request.
-Weekend days do not count for the review timeframe.
+The *review timeframe* starts when the Committer responsible for the suggestion has announced it on the #hca-metadata and #dcp Slack channels.
+Weekend days and US/UK holidays do not count towards the review timeframe.

-The *minimum reviewer number* is the minimum number of people who need to have seen and agreed to the change before the pull request can be accepted.
+The *minimum reviewer number* is the minimum number of Reviewers who need to have seen and agreed to the change before the pull request can be accepted.
 This agreement must be active and result in at least +1 on the pull request thread.
-If a DCP team member or metadata-schema repo committer are the person to suggest a change, they should not be counted as one of the reviewers needed for agreement.
+If a DCP team member or metadata-schema repo committer is the person who suggested the change, they should not be counted as one of the Reviewers needed for agreement.

 Any *negative marks* (-1) against a proposal that can not be resolved in the allotted timeframe will need to extend the review process.
 The full details of this are described below.

-If during this process there is any disagreement about the best approach, the assigned committer should work with the contributor and other concerned third parties to find an acceptable solution for all concerned.
-If consensus still cannot be reached, a vote between the committers for the metadata schema repo should decide the right solution.
+If during this process there is any disagreement about the best approach, the assigned Committer should work with the Contributor and other concerned third parties to find an acceptable solution for all concerned.
+If consensus still cannot be reached, a vote between the committers for the metadata-schema repo should decide the solution.

 ### Full acceptance

 **Review timeframe**: 10 working days

-**Minimum reviewer number**: 3 (a committer, and two relevant third parties)
+**Minimum reviewer number**: 3 (a Committer, and two relevant third parties (Reviewer))

 Full acceptance is used when making major version changes to high stability modules.
 This means the module being changed is likely to trigger a new software release for a DCP service.
 The DCP service which is most likely to be affected by any metadata update would be the Ingest Infrastructure.
 This should be a rare occurrence.
 The DCP metadata and code should have a clear separation of concerns and the dependencies between the two should be minimal.
 That being said, the ingest infrastructure, in particular, needs some knowledge of the metadata structure in order to enable ID fields to be assigned and to allow the system to know the relationships between the submitted entities.
 Any module which contains these fields must be considered high stability.

 This process should take 10 working days.
-The assigned committer should identify at least two developers from the DCP team to review the change and comment as well as themselves.
-If the contributor making the suggestion was a developer from a DCP team, the two reviewers should be other DCP developers.
+The assigned Committer should identify at least two developers from the DCP team to review the change and comment as well as themselves.
+If the Contributor making the suggestion was a developer from a DCP team, the two Reviewers should be other DCP developers.

 ### Medium acceptance

 **Review timeframe**: 120 hours (5 working days)

-**Minimum reviewer number**: 2 (a committer and one relevant third party)
+**Minimum reviewer number**: 2 (a Committer and one relevant third party (Reviewer))

 Medium acceptance is the process used for major version changes to medium stability modules and minor version changes to both high and medium stability modules.

 Generally this is a suitable acceptance process for changes which don’t require DCP software updates but are likely to affect how the metadata can be queried from a scientific perspective.
 It is expected for these types of updates to happen more frequently than those which require full acceptance as they will concerns fields with scientific meaning.
 New experiments and changes in technology may require new fields or changes to existing fields.

 The process should take 5 working days.
-The assigned committer should identify at least one interested third party from the secondary and tertiary analysis groups to provide review.
-As before if it the contributor is a member of the secondary or tertiary analysis group, another person should be selected as the reviewer.
+The assigned Committer should identify at least one interested third party (Reviewer) from the secondary and tertiary analysis groups to provide review.
+As before, if the Contributor is a member of the secondary or tertiary analysis group, another person should be selected as the Reviewer.

 ### Light acceptance